mapsteps/hide-admin-bar/readme.txt

 Hides the Admin Bar in WordPress 3.1+.

 === What's next? ===
-If you like Better Admin Bar, you will love our other, free WordPress products:
+If you like Hide Admin Bar, you will love our other, free WordPress products:

 * **[Better Admin Bar](https://betteradminbar.com/?utm_source=wp_video_popup&utm_medium=repository&utm_campaign=bab)** - The plugin to make your clients enjoy WordPress.
 It replaces the default admin bar to provide the best possible user experience when editing & navigating a website.
 * **[Page Builder Framework](https://wp-pagebuilderframework.com/?utm_source=bab&utm_medium=repository&utm_campaign=wpbf)** - A fast & minimalistic WordPress theme designed for the new WordPress era.